rizkipragustono/ecommerce_elt_project/README.md

-# E-Commerce ELT Data Pipeline
+# Modern ELT with Snowflake, dbt, and Star Schema for E-Commerce
 ## Overview
 This project demonstrates a complete **ELT pipeline** for an **e-commerce dataset** sourced from [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?select=olist_products_dataset.csv).
 The pipeline showcases **data engineering capabilities**, including raw data extraction, transformation into a **star schema** data warehouse model, and loading for analytical purposes.
 It uses modern data engineering tools and practices to deliver a robust, scalable, and maintainable solution.
 ## Key Features